 - The Grammar Blue Book provides a challenging multiple choice quiz to measure your grasp of the rules governing subject verb agreement.

-If you are a teacher searching for printable worksheets to distribute to your class, these websites may be useful:
+If you are searching for more printable worksheets, these websites may be useful:

 - Instructor Web has a lesson plan for teachers to use when teaching subject verb agreement to junior high and high school students.
 However, registration is required to gain access to all of the lesson materials.